Sony 2022 TV lineup: everything you need to know

 On top of those firsts are a number of standard OLED and LCD models, plus improvements to the company's XR processor, upgraded gaming features (VRR at launch!) and an Xbox Kinect-style smart camera that may or may not be a little late to the pandemic party.

-Towards the bottom of this page you'll find the full lineup of Sony 2022 TVs but first, let's break down some of the broader technical highlights.
+Towards the bottom of this page you'll find the full Sony 2022 TV range breakdown but first, let's break down some of the broader technical highlights.

 The world's first QD-OLED TV